 Only the on-screen calculator (TI-30 XS) may be used with Online Proctored tests.
 A handheld calculator is not allowed.

 Students may not take unscheduled breaks during the exam.
 If they do, the exam results will be invalid.
 Scheduled breaks (the same as during exams in the testing centers) are allowed.

 Students, when checking in, will take a picture of themselves, a picture of their photo ID (government-issued), and pictures of their room and desk.

-If everything is approved, test-takers will be able to take a GED subtest under the supervision of a certified proctor via webcam to ensure the security and integrity of the test and the online GED test is just as long as the regular test.
+If everything is approved, test-takers will be able to take a GED subtest under the supervision of a certified proctor via webcam to ensure the security and integrity of the test, and the online GED test is just as long as the regular test.

-When candidates have successfully checked in, they are directed to a page that reads “Ready for launch!’
+When candidates have successfully checked, they are directed to a page that reads “Ready for launch!’
 Then, within ten minutes, they will be greeted by a proctor, and the test can begin when all requirements and conditions are met.
 The entire process may take a while, so patience is required.

 Traditional GED Testing Stays

 GED Testing Service stated they are not saying goodbye to the traditional way of testing at state-designated test centers but that the online proctored test provides an additional testing option.